redhillaviation/redhillaviation.github.io/trialflights.md

 <div class="terms-and-conditions" id="terms">
     <h4>Gift voucher terms and conditions</h4>
     <ul>
-        <li>Once you have purchased your air experience flight, please ring Redhill Aviation Flying Centre on 01737 822959 to arrange your booking.</li>
+        <li>Once you have purchased your Air Experience Flight, please ring Redhill Aviation Flying Centre on 01737 822959 to arrange your booking.</li>
         <li>If weather or technical reasons prevent your flight going ahead, another mutually convenient day will be organised.</li>
-        <li>Vouchers are valid for nine months from day of purchase, consideration for an extension may be given for exceptional reasons. </li>
+        <li>Vouchers are valid for nine months from day of purchase.
+Consideration for an extension may be given for exceptional reasons. </li>
         <li>Please print and retain your proof of purchase which must be brought along on the day of the lesson.</li>
         <li>Experience flights are non-refundable but may be transferred with the agreement of Redhill Aviation together with a £10 administration fee.
 The price includes temporary membership, landing and instructor fees.</li>
         <li>Should you wish to add to your experience, upgrades are available - please contact Redhill Aviation in advance.
 Such changes are easily made but may not be available on the day of flying due to other bookings.</li>